With cyber security paramount in 2020, here is #5 of our top seven trends to watch out for.

 I believe these conversations are happening, and we are seeing growth in our newer vendors and some of the acquisitions made by our vendors.

 Vendors leading the charge

 Operating without trust is still a new idea to many people on the technical and user side of the house.
-But we see vendors like Palo Alto Networks, Cisco, Okta, Ping Idenity, OneLogin, Illumio and Idaptive leading the charge into this space.
+But we see vendors such as Palo Alto Networks, Cisco, Okta, Ping Idenity, OneLogin, Illumio and Idaptive leading the charge into this space.